Redocly/redocly-cli/docs/index.md

 ### Bundling

-Bundling is a process of compilation of multiple referenced files (linked with `$ref`s) into a single one.
+Bundling is a process of compiling multiple referenced files (linked with `$ref`s) into a single one.

 Generally, there are two approaches to writing OpenAPI definitions: single-file and multi-file.
-The first approach is great for beginners when you learn the basics and then try to define small APIs.
-But as soon as you dive deeper and start designing complex APIs with a lot of endpoints, the single-file approach becomes increasingly impractical.
+The first approach is great for beginners, when you learn the basics and try to define small APIs.
+However, when you start designing complex APIs with a lot of endpoints, the single-file approach becomes increasingly impractical.

-That's why people proceed with the multi-file approach, where you define the main structure of the API in the root definition file and everything else that can be reused or segmented into smaller units is located in separate files.
+The solution is the multi-file approach, where you define the main structure of the API in the root definition file.
+Everything else that can be reused or segmented into smaller units is located in separate files.

 Compare the following examples: